 Zakia Sewell has a love for music with an eye on racial justice and diversity.
 She studied English literature and has her own show with NTS live.

 Jeremy Mortimer has 30 years experience in broadcasting, in particular radio drama.
-He has produced many of the best plays you’ll have heard on the BBC, including some here at Cast Iron.
+He has produced many of the best plays you’ll have heard on the BBC, including some with Cast Iron.
+He also works as an Editorial Executive for a number of documentaries and features.

 Chris O’Shaughnessy is a creative composer and sound engineer.
 He can transform a limp, grey recording into something brilliant and emotionally complex.
 He has won several awards for his work in radio and tv composition.